 Secondary research will allow you to explore information and give you a clearer idea of what you want to do for your primary research.
 The ideal result would be to have one primary research method complete during the summer holidays.
 Most people do a questionnaire as their first method, as this is the easiest to create and send out.
 The most primary research you for your PIP, the more you will be motivated and feel a sense of achievement.

-Dates to be confirmed – express your interest as per below and nominate suitable days your child is able to attend.
+No dates have been nominated for the upcoming holidays.
+Simply express your interest as per below and nominate suitable days your child is able to attend.

 Workshops include food; lunch and snacks and all resources needed.
 The workshop will be confirmed the week prior to the workshop date (dependent on attending children).